angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 cantrip you used to crack into the pile) to ensure that you see all the cards left after an Echo.
 It is also possible to use multiple Echoes in 1 pile, letting you redraw your pile multiple times.
-This can be useful for jacking your storm count way up in case you need to kill with Grapeshot.
+This can be useful for jacking your _Storm_ count way up in case you need to kill with Grapeshot.

-I find it diffficult to get a handle on these kinds of situations without seeing an example, so I reccomend goldfishing a bunch, but I'll try to lay out 3 scenarios that I think will demonstrate some of the Echo Pile concepts.
+I find it difficult to get a handle on these kinds of situations without seeing an example, so I recommend goldfishing a bunch, but I'll try to lay out 3 scenarios that I think will demonstrate some of the Echo Pile concepts.
 In each of the following examples, assume you opponent cannot interact.